-- 28. International migration has increased in size, scope, complexity and demographic significance over the past 20 years.6 Since 1990, international migratory flows have become increasingly diverse, and many countries are now simultaneously countries of origin, destination and transit.
+- 28. International migration has increased in size, scope, complexity and demographic significance over the last 20 years.
+Since 1990, international migratory flows have become increasingly diverse and many countries are now simultaneously countries of origin, destination and transit.
 In 2013, the number of international migrants worldwide reached 232 million, up from 154 million in 1990.
-Although this represents an increase of 78 million people, the share of international migrants in the world population increased only slightly, from 2.9 per cent in 1990 to 3.2 per cent in 2013.
-Net international migration (the number of immigrants minus emigrants) has become a primary source of population growth in the more developed regions. - 29.
-The share of international migrants who reside in more developed regions rose from 53 per cent in 1990 to 59 per cent in 2013.
+Although this represents an increase of 78 million persons, the share of international migrants in the world population increased only slightly, from 2.9 per cent in 1990 to 3.2 per cent in 2013.
+Net international migration (surplus of immigrants minus emigrants) has become a primary source of population growth in the more developed regions. - 29.
+The share of international migrants who reside in more developed regions has risen from 53 per cent in 1990 to 59 per cent in 2013.
 In 2013, Europe and Asia combined hosted nearly two thirds of all international migrants worldwide. - 30.
-Between 1990 and 2013, countries in the more developed regions gained more than twice as many international migrants as the less developed regions (53 million compared with 24 million).
-North America recorded the largest gain in the number of international migrants in that time period, with a net increase of 1.1 million migrants per year, followed by Europe, with an annual increment of 1 million and Asia with slightly less than 1 million.
-Between 2000 and 2013, however, Asia added more international migrants than any other major area, with a net gain of around 21 million migrants, or 1.6 million additional migrants, on average, per annum.
+Between 1990 and 2013, countries in the more developed regions gained more than twice as many international migrants as in the less developed regions (53 million versus 24 million).
+Northern America recorded the largest gain in the number of international migrants since 1990, with a net increase of 1.1 million migrants per year, followed by Europe with an annual increment of 1 million and Asia with slightly less than 1 million.
+Since 2000, however, Asia added more international migrants than any other major area, with a net gain of around 21 million migrants between 2000 and 2013, or 1.6 million additional migrants per annum on average.